tsmoreau/docs/docs/get-started/run-node.md

 If you have other production grade environment than cloud provider at your displosal, please tell us more about on our [Gitter](https://gitter.im/taoblockchain).

-## tmn
+## taomn

-We made a simple command line interface called [tmn](https://github.com/taoblockchain/masternode) to easily and quickly start a Tao full node.
+We made a simple command line interface called [taomn](https://github.com/taoblockchain/masternode) to easily and quickly start a Tao full node.
 It takes care of starting the necessary docker containers with the proper settings for you.
 It will really suit you if you don't already have a big infrastructure running.